Last Quarter on

 Moon before descending node

-11 days after ascending node on 27 March 2018 at 10:56 in ♌ Leo.
-The Moon is located north of the ecliptic over the following 2 days, until the lunar orbit crosses from North to South in descending node on 10 April 2018 at 08:09 in ♒ Aquarius.
+11 days after ascending node on 27 March 2018 at 10:56 in ♌ Leo the Moon is positioned north of the ecliptic over the following 2 days until the lunar crosses the ecliptic again from North to South in descending node on 10 April 2018 at 08:09 in ♒ Aquarius.

 Moon at southern standstill

 At 14:37 the Moon is meeting its standstill point to reach South declination of ∠-20.320°.
-Over the next 13 days the lunar orbit is going to extend northward to face maximum declination of ∠20.445° at the point of next standstill in ♋ Cancer on 21 April 2018 at 07:38.
+Over the upcoming 13 days the lunar orbit is going to tilt northward to face maximum declination of ∠20.445° at the point of next northern standstill in ♋ Cancer on 21 April 2018 at 07:38.

 Syzygy in 8 days